lhw-1/rgbd-pathfinder/README.md

 Make sure that you are installing the correct CUDA versions for your system GPU.
 The versions for `pytorch` and `torchvision` that needs to be installed may also differ depending on your CUDA version.

-RGBD-Pathfinder relies on two separate tools that need to be installed together.
+RGBD-Pathfinder also relies on two separate tools that need to be installed alongside the main repository.

 1. The [Dense Prediction Transformer (DPT)](https://github.com/isl-org/DPT) predicts the Depth image from the given RGB Image. **If you have access to the Depth Image, you may skip this step.**
 2. The [Mask2Former Segmentation tool](https://github.com/facebookresearch/Mask2Former) is used to perform Image Segmentation on the given RGB Image.